VelislavaMarinova/cook-book-angular-app/README.md

 - Detailed Recipe Information: Logged-in users can access detailed information about each recipe, including ingredients, preparation steps, and cooking instructions.

-- User Authentication and Profiles: The platform provides a secure authentication system.
+- User Authentication and Profiles: The platform provides an authentication system.
 Users can create a profile, log in, and access personalized features based on their account.

 - Adding New Recipes: Authenticated users can contribute to the platform by adding their own recipes.
 They can provide all necessary details, such as ingredients, preparation time, and images.